The Duke Center for Personalized Healthcare has made our internship selections for Summer 2018!

 “This internship has expanded my interests and focus in healthcare and policy.
-Caroline, Connor, and Dr. Snyderman always entertain my questions and challenge me to find problems, solutions, and application in and with personalized healthcare topics and elements.
+The staff and Dr. Snyderman always entertain my questions and challenge me to find problems, solutions, and application in and with personalized healthcare topics and elements.
 I have explored the applications for personalized healthcare in mental health, challenges in preventive health care application, and some of the logistics of research and quality improvement proposals, just to name a few examples.”

 The Duke Center for Personalized Health Care sponsors a House Course at Duke University.
 Taught by Natalie Moszczynski, this is a half-credit course called ‘Personalizing Health in the 21st Century.’
 A house course is meant to encourage the diversity of classes offered by Duke by bringing together topics that may interest the student body but are not currently offered.

 This course explores topics related to personalized healthcare and its potential to change how we approach health.
 These topics address major policy and research efforts related to personalized medicine and personalized health care such as the Affordable Care Act.
 Furthermore, we explore how healthcare and medicine have evolved towards personalization over the last few decades.

 The course focuses on prevention, personalized and predictive medicine, and current integrative strategies for improving how individuals manage their own health.
 We use the specific example of Personalized Health Care, a method being developed and tested here at Duke.
 Additionally, we discuss the opinions of students, highlight how current events apply to our topic, and connect the readings to presentations by guest speakers who are experts in personalized health care, including Dr. Ralph Snyderman.

 Duke students meet for the 2016 spring house course, instructed by our very own intern Natalie Moszczynski.